 Defining what is a startup when compared to a small company could trigger long and heated conversations.
 In a nutshell, a startup is just a newly created company.
 The technological components might be more important than the coffee shop nearby.
 Startups usually carry a rapid potential for growth but also an increased risk of failure.
-They also usually need external funding.
-In that sense, startups founders should cope well with the inherent uncertainties and risks associated with these endeavors.
+They also often need external funding.
+In that sense, startups’ founders should cope well with the inherent uncertainties and risks associated with these endeavors.
 Japan’s economy is the third in the world by nominal GDP, the fourth by purchasing power parity.
 Japan ranks in the top 3 countries of the OECD statistics regarding tertiary education.
-Somehow, regarding startups and investments, Japan is far from being the leader we could expect from a technology-oriented, wealthy and educated society.
+Somehow, regarding startups and investments, Japan is far from being the leader we could expect from a technology-oriented, wealthy, and educated society.
 In this article, we will analyze what could be the key restraints and opportunities for the Japanese startup ecosystem.

 Human capital is relatively static in Japan: Long-term employment was once praised as one of the critical factors of Japan’s successful economic expansion.
 Recruited directly from universities, the employees could expect to safely stay in the same company during all of their careers.
 More than a working contract, the equivalent of a moral bond existed between the employee and his employer.
 Employees will commit and be faithful to the company.
-In return, the company will guarantee “lifetime employment ».
-It will not discharge or layoff employees unless some extraordinary circumstances are met such as severe misconduct or to prevent bankruptcy.
+In return, the company will guarantee “lifetime employment.”
+It will not discharge or layoff employees unless some extraordinary circumstances are met, such as severe misconduct or to prevent bankruptcy.

 Exit market: The rule of thumb is that in the US, 80 % of the startups will be acquired by larger firms who use M&A as an open innovation strategy.
 In Japan, this is just the opposite.
 Only 20% of the companies are acquired, leaving 80% of them with an IPO as the only possible exit option.
 The lack of late-stage funding.
 The more relaxed requirements to go public in Japan bring many companies to the market.
 All of these factors contribute to the low valuation of the newly listed companies. i.e., Mothers is a Japanese market for startups or early-stage companies.
-Their revenues can be as low as $2 million with a median of $22 million.
-In average, companies listed on Mothers will raise $11 million, with the smallest being $1 million.
+Their revenues can be as low as $2 million, with a median of $22 million.
+On average, companies listed on Mothers will raise $11 million, with the smallest being $1 million.
 In 2018, nearly 2/3 of the IPO occurred on the Mothers market.